Library By-Laws

 1. the annual audit and tax return.

-2. the annual budget for presentation to Board.
+2. the annual budget for presentation to the Board.

 3. accounting and budget procedures.